AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 The |gcp| instrumentation mode supports Ada, and C. As C support is still at its beta stage, it is disabled by default.
-To activate it, add the :option:`--restricted-to-languages=C,Ada` switch to your command line.
+To activate it, add the :cmd-option:`--restricted-to-languages=C,Ada` switch to your command line.

 Note that, as of now, the C instrumented code still uses the Ada coverage runtime, described in the section :ref:`instr-rts`.
 To interface with this